MicrosoftDocs/office-docs-powershell/README.md

 ## Contributing

-This project welcomes contributions and suggestions.
+This project welcomes all kinds of contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.